AJAdityaJain/A-Plus-Plus/README.md

 > - [x] 16-byte Stack aligned
 > ### Why is this even a thing?
 > <a href='https://en.wikipedia.org/wiki/A%2B_(programming_language)'>A and A+</a> existed 40 years ago, but became obsolete with the arrival of C and C++
-> Then I was bored on a Monday and decided to start this journey.
+> Then I was bored on a Tuesday and decided to start this journey.

 ## Requirements